Michael-MD/cy_NES_Emulator/README.md

 ```
 from cy_NES_Emulator import NES
 ```
-followed by tdese two lines
+followed by these two lines
 ```
 nes = NES("Super Mario Bros (E).nes")
 nes.run()
 ```

 ## Controls
-Tde emulator has keyboard and joystick support.
-If you plug in anotder controller you can probably guess what tde mapping will be.
+The emulator has keyboard and joystick support.
+If you plug in another controller you can probably guess what the mapping will be.
 <table>
 	<tr>
 		<th> NES controller </th>